-Sprinkling and rolling required by this Item will not be paid for directly but will be subsidiary to this Item.
+Training and associated fee will not be measured or paid for directly but are subsidiary to this Item.

 Special Provision to Item 520 Weighing and Measuring Equipment

 Item 520, "Weighing and Measuring Equipment" of the Standard Specifications is amended with respect to the clauses cited below.
 No other clauses or requirements of this Item are waived or changed.